Yang Shao-Horn

-Yang Shao-Horn is a Chinese American scholar, Professor of Mechanical Engineering and Materials Science and Engineering and a member of Research Laboratory of Electronics at the Massachusetts Institute of Technology.
+Yang Shao-Horn is a Chinese American scholar, Professor of Mechanical Engineering and Materials Science and Engineering and a Principal Investigator at the Research Laboratory of Electronics at the Massachusetts Institute of Technology.
 She is known for research on understanding and controlling of processes for storing electrons in chemical bonds towards zero-carbon energy and chemicals.

 Education

 Shao-Horn was born in Beijing and was educated at Second High School Attached to Beijing Normal University.
 She obtained her B.S. in Metallurgical Engineering at Beijing University of Technology, and moved to Michigan Technological University for graduate studies, where her Ph.D. research was focused on mechanistic investigations of Li-ion battery material failures using transmission electron microscopy, co-advised by Stephen A. Hackney and M.M.
 Thackeray at Argonne National Laboratory.